 Recent Camp Lejeune lawsuit updates in 2023 include:

-- September 2023: The Department of Justice has announced a voluntary elective payout option for victims and families that offers between $100,000 and $550,000, depending on the diagnosis and length of time spent at Camp Lejeune.
+- September 2023: The Department of Justice has announced a voluntary elective payout option for veterans and families that offers between $100,000 and $550,000, depending on the diagnosis and length of time spent at Camp Lejeune.

 - August 2023: Over 1,100 federal Camp Lejeune lawsuits and more than 93,000 administrative claims have been filed nationwide, with total payouts now projected to be over $21 Billion.